LoyolaChicagoBooks/introcs-csharp/rst/intro.rst

-.. index:: book examples download examples download source download, source.zip
+.. index:: book examples download examples download source download, default.zip

-*   `The course example file, source.zip <https://bitbucket.org/loyolachicagocs_books/introcs-csharp-examples/get/default.zip>`_
+*   `The course example file, default.zip <https://bitbucket.org/loyolachicagocs_books/introcs-csharp-examples/get/default.zip>`_
     is the *essential resource* to download and unzip onto your machine.
     Computer programs are designed to run on a computer and solve problems.
     Though the initial problems will be tiny and often silly,